I always wanted a happy ending...

 and some stories don't have a clear beginning, middle and end.

-Life is about not knowing, having to change, taking the moment and
+Life is about not knowing, having to change, taking the moment and making the best of it without knowing what's going to happen next.

 Delicious ambiguity.